 Be on the Lookout for Animals

 Wildlife are more active in the evening than during the day.
 The cover of dark helps protect them from predators, but it also helps to hide them from you.
 Keep an eye out for creatures like deer.
 You’ll most likely see the reflection of light in their eyes before you see the actual animal, so look for those glowing dots.
 But it’s good to note that not all animals’ eyes reflect, so just be aware.
 Bison, for example, don’t have reflecting eyes and are abundant, especially around parks like Yellowstone, so always be on watch.

 If you have fog lights on your RV, use them.
 If you don’t, you may want to add auxiliary lights up front.
 Don’t overdo it, though.
 Too much light can blind oncoming traffic and become a serious safety hazard.

 Light bars are helpful for driving in low-density traffic areas where the glare is less likely to blind oncoming vehicles.
-In other words, out in the woods.
 The two main types of light bars are high-intensity discharge (HID) and light-emitting diode (LED).
 HID lights illuminate longer distances in front of your RV.
 LEDs emit a more dispersed light that illuminates the side of the road or the surface conditions in front of you.